wrightquist/rc-learning/content/courses/python-high-performance/compiled_code.md

 print(icyf.integrate_f(1.,51.,1000))
 ```

-More detailed information describing the use of Cython can be found <a href="https://cython.readthedocs.io/en/latest/src/tutorial/cython_tutorial.html" target="_blank">here</a>.
+More detailed information describing the use of Cython can be found [here](https://cython.readthedocs.io/en/latest/src/tutorial/cython_tutorial.html).

 ## Numba